ltw-webdev-4/finalizing-pattern-docs/README.md

 [*☛ Follow these instructions to get Ruby & Bundler installed*](https://learn-the-web.algonquindesign.ca/courses/web-dev-4/install-more-developer-tools/)

 1. Navigate to the correct folder in Terminal.
-Use GitHub Desktop’s `Repository > Open in Termal` command.
+Use GitHub Desktop’s `Repository > Open in Terminal` command.
 2. Type the following command `bundle install`

 ---